BrianGardnerAtl/website/_drafts/compose_profile_image.md

 ## Profile image compose function

 The initial setup for the profile image mirrors the action row items.
 A vector asset is needed for the default user photo.
-This asset is loaded with the `vectorResource` function, which is displayed in a `Container` using the `drawVector` function.
+This asset is loaded with the `vectorResource` function, which is displayed in an `Icon`.

-The icon is added using the [Vector Asset Studio](https://developer.android.com/studio/write/vector-asset-studio) just like the other action row icons.
+The icon resource is added using the [Vector Asset Studio](https://developer.android.com/studio/write/vector-asset-studio) just like the other action row icons.
 I used the `person` icon for the default asset and named it `ic_profile_photo_default`.

-With the icon in place, the next step is adding a `@Composable` annotated function for the profile image and grab a reference to the default photo.
+With the resource in place, the next step is adding a `@Composable` annotated function for the profile image and grab a reference to the default photo.

 <script src="https://gist.github.com/BrianGardnerAtl/e29f8bfaa8ff74aea529b7fd90a12d65.js"></script>

-Next, the default photo is drawn into a `Container` with the `drawVector` function.
+Next, the default photo is drawn into an `Icon`.
 I tried a few different sizes and ended up liking how the profile image looked at `36dp`.

 <script src="https://gist.github.com/BrianGardnerAtl/04f5d978aa392922123aafd502db165d.js"></script>